 There’s plenty to do in Brussels on your city break.
 But if you want to mix things up a little, it’s also the perfect city to use as a base for day trips around other parts of Belgium.
 Especially in such a small country, you can easily get to other fantastic cities within just a few hours.
-Here are some suggestions for Brussels day trips.
+Here are some suggestions for day trips from Brussels.

 Start in the central square, the Markt, which is where you’ll find the famous Belfort.
 Climb the 366 stairs for a fantastic view of the city.
 Also nearby is the town hall building and the Basilica of the Holy Blood, where supposedly they have a few drops of Christ’s blood.